sradc/sradc.github.io/_posts/2024-07-07-life-transformer.md

 and train it compute Conway's Game of Life from examples of the game.

+> Q: Wouldn't convolution be better here?
+The Game of Life is basically a single 3x3 kernel anyway

+Answer: CNNs would be smaller, more efficient to run, generalise to arbitrary grid sizes, and easier to train, (find works on CNNs and Life in the references below).
+This was an exercise in seeing whether a transformer with single-head attention could solve Life, and how it would solve it — the finding is that it approximates a CNN, with 1x1 convolutions and a 3-by-3 average pool approximated by the attention mechanism.

 This exercise presents pretty much the simplest form of a transformer, and Life is an easy source of data for it.
-(Running the Game of Life on transformers is obviously not of practical use.)

-We call the model SingleAttentionNet, because it uses just a single attention block, with single-head attention.
+We call the model SingleAttentionNet, due to its single attention block, with single-head attention.

 Before we get into the details, here's a Life game, computed by a SingleAttentionNet model.